understanding-search/maze-dataset/docs/paper/paper.md

 We refer to our \href{https://github.com/understanding-search/maze-dataset}{repository} and \docslink{maze_dataset.html}{docs} for documentation and up-to-date implementation details.

 This package utilizes a simple, efficient representation of mazes as subgraphs of a finite lattice, which we call a [`LatticeMaze`](https://understanding-search.github.io/maze-dataset/maze_dataset.html#LatticeMaze).
-Using an adjacency matrix for storing mazes would be memory inefficient by failing to exploit the highly sparse structure -- for example, for a 2-dimensional maze, only 4 of the diagonals would be filled in.
+Using an adjacency matrix for storing mazes would be memory inefficient by failing to exploit the highly sparse structure -- for example, for a 2-dimensional maze, only 4 off-diagonal bands would be have nonzero values.
 On the other hand, using an adjacency list could lead to a poor lookup time for whether any given connection exists.

 Instead, we describe mazes with the following representation: for a $2$-dimensional lattice with $r$ rows and $c$ columns, we initialize a boolean array
 $$